roman-milk/roman-milk.github.io/magicians-assistant.md

  With fingers tucked into the sides of her panties she slowly peeled them down her legs.
 She bent forward with her arse in his face displaying a pair of wet lips.
 She wished he would reach out and touch her body to complete the agony.

  The door opened on the sordid scene.
 "What the hell!
 Get the fuck out there the customers are stealing the merchandise."
 The owner shouted at the dirty old man.
-Report_Story #2